ulrikhindoe/song-book/prompt.md

 - The first line is a level 1 header (`#`) with the song title.
 - Each verse is separated by a blank line
+- When rendered as HTML the line endings in the verses must be rendered as br elements.

 ## General Requirements